Far Cry 4: Reception

 The game's setting received positive responses.
 Carter thought that the vertical nature of the game's map created obstacles for players when they were traveling between places.
 However, he praised the interesting lore and wildlife found within the world, as well as the game's long draw distance.
 Harmon had similar comments, praising the game's graphics and Kyrat's culture.
 Harmon thought that the hilly landscape of the game's world gave players a sense of exploration, and hence made traversal enjoyable.
 Wilson thought, however, that the game's setting was not as compelling as the tropical setting of Far Cry 3.
 Furthermore, she thought that most of the time vast territories in Far Cry 4 are similar everywhere.
 Nevertheless, she praised the Shangri-la section, which, according to her, was one of the exceptions.
 She also notes that what the game "may lack in looks", "it makes up for by being positively stuffed with things to do".
 Matt Bertz from Game Informer praised the game's setting, which he thought was vibrant, varied and rich.
-Ludwig Kietzmann from Joystiq praised the content found within the world, and thought that the world itself was absorbing and interesting.
-ShackNews reviewer Steven Wong liked that as the player travels from southern to northern territories, the music and soldiers change from Indian to Chinese.
+Ludwig Kietzmann from Joystiq praised the content found within the world, and thought that the world itself was absorbing and interesting.The game's use of Hindi as a primary language has been criticized for not accurately reflecting the linguistic diversity of the Himalayan region.
+Shacknews reviewer Steven Wong liked that as the player travels from southern to northern territories, the music and soldiers change from Indian to Chinese.